BitcoinDesign/Guide/guide/daily-spending-wallet/requesting/receiving.md

 {% include tip/open.html color="blue" icon="info" label="Offline payments" %}

 Offline payments, also known as async payments, are still not standards in the lightning ecosystem.
 Keep this in mind when developing your product.
-More on this on a [lightning services page]({{ '/guide/how-it-works/lightning-services/#receive-payments-offline' | relative_url }}).
+More on this on the [lightning services page]({{ '/guide/how-it-works/lightning-services/#receive-payments-offline' | relative_url }}).

 {% include tip/close.html %}